Facebook Pixel

 My brother sent a copy of the fine to the Daily Telegraph, the next day we were headline news world wide ……………… sky News, channel 9, today tonight, sunrise, channel 7, ABC, SBS and every single radio station – everybody wanted to talk to us about $1.1 million fine for the cubby at Tumbling Waters Retreat.
 Family from Europe and the UK as well as South Africa called us to say they saw us on TV news – what an International embarrassment to Australia and our local Council!

 Everywhere we went, people knew us as the ‘cubby family’.
-We received discounts on shopping, free cups of coffee and well over a 1000 emails of support from people with similar battles with councils and the vocal minority.
+We received discounts on shopping, free cups of coffee, and well over 1,000 emails of support from people with similar battles with councils and the vocal minority.

-All that media attention on site at Tumbling Waters Retreat for the world to see!!!!!!..
-We allocated the advertising budget for that year to something else…….our sister accommodation AMANZI on the Beach in Stanwell Park.
+All that media attention on-site at Tumbling Waters Retreat for the world to see!!!!!.
+We allocated the advertising budget for that year to our sister accommodation, AMANZI on the Beach in Stanwell Park.

 I even had people wanting to book & stay in the cubby!!

-Not long after this our modifications to our existing consent were approved….funny about that!!! ….mind you the vote was still very close….mostly the green people objected …and of course our local pro Tourism councilor!!!
+Not long after this, our modifications to our existing consent were approved.
+Funny about that!!!
+Mind you, the vote was still very close.
+Primarily, the green people objected …and, of course, our local pro-tourism councillor!!!

-We survived the big dry in 2018 / 2019….. fortunately our property was spared whilst many properties on the South Coast were completely decimated.
+We survived the big dry in 2018 / 2019.
+Fortunately, our property was spared, while many properties on the South Coast were completely decimated.

-Thanks to David Wagstaff Plumbing, we pride ourselves in having one of the best fire water defence systems on the South Coast.
+Thanks to David Wagstaff Plumbing, we pride ourselves in having one of the South Coast's best fire water defence systems.

-AHHHHH …….. and then came COVID .... our guests came straight from New York City to attend a celebrity wedding early 2020 and bought Covid along !!
-Headline news again, we were even on 60 minutes........thank goodness the Ruby Princess had far more cases of Covid and we were soon out of the limelight.
+AHHHHH …….. and then came COVID .... our guests came straight from New York City to attend a celebrity wedding in early 2020 and brought COVID along !!
+Headline news again: we were even on 60 minutes........thank goodness the Ruby Princess had far more cases of Covid, and we were soon out of the limelight.https://www.facebook.com/share/v/12JLzecL3of/?mibextid=wwXIfr

-In 2021 we submitted an application to WCC as requested by our insurance company to replace the old tin / timber curved roof with eaves on the Bath House Cabin with a solid concrete slab.
-We were required to lodge over $30 000 worth of reports and professional fees to Council - Geotechnical, heritage, bushfire, SOE (statement of environment effects) and any other report that requires a box to be ticked and stamped ......still awaiting approval almost almost 2 years later.
+In 2021, we applied WCC, as requested by our insurance company, to replace the old tin/timber curved roof with eaves on the Bath House Cabin with a solid concrete slab.
+We were required to lodge over $ 30,000 worth of reports and professional fees to Council - Geotechnical, heritage, bushfire, SOE (statement of environmen.t effects) and any other report that requires a box to be ticked and stamped

 We have stepped off the Roller Coaster and are now on the very expensive bureaucratic red tape Merry go Round!! ....